Friday, 5 January 2024

 VERSUM TERSUM: Limericks for LOVERS of CLASSIC LANGUAGES

 SATIRE COMPOSED: Giorgio Coniglio, September 2018.
-The involved verses have been published at OEDILF.com, an online humor dictionary that has accumulated over 100,000 carefully edited limericks.
+The involved verses have been published at OEDILF.com, an online humor dictionary that has accumulated 120,000 carefully edited limericks.

 Authors' Note: